Philip Oliver (British politician)

-Philip Milner Oliver CBE (20 August 1884 – 12 April 1954) was a radical British Liberal Party politician in the United Kingdom who served for two short terms as Member of Parliament (MP) for Manchester Blackley.
+Philip Milner Oliver CBE (20 August 1884 – 12 April 1954) was a British politician who served for two short terms as Member of Parliament for Manchester Blackley.

 Background

-He was born in Manchester, the son of J. R. Oliver.
+Oliver was born on 20 August 1884, in Manchester, the son of J. R. Oliver.
 He was educated at Bowdon College, Manchester Grammar School and Corpus Christi College, Oxford where he received a Bachelor of Arts.
 He qualified as a Barrister-at-law.

 Career

-In 1909 he was called to the Bar by Lincoln's Inn and practised on the Northern Circuit.
-In 1914, at the age of 30, he was selected as Liberal party prospective parliamentary candidate for the Knutsford division of Cheshire.
+In 1909, Oliver was called to the bar by Lincoln's Inn and practised on the Northern Circuit.
+In 1914, he was selected as Liberal party prospective parliamentary candidate for the Knutsford division of Cheshire.
 This was a Unionist seat that the Liberal had only ever won once, in 1906.
 The outbreak of war postponed the general election.
 During the war he served as Honorary County Secretary of the East Lancashire Branch of the British Red Cross Society.
 He was Liberal candidate for the newly created constituency of Manchester Blackley at the 1918 General Election.
 He expressed support for David Lloyd George and his Coalition Government, as did his Unionist opponent.
 As a result, the Coalition Government partners agreed not to jointly endorse either candidate.
 He came third, behind the Labour candidate;

 In a special Honours list of 1920 he was made a Commander of the Order of the British Empire (CBE) for his wartime work with the British Red Cross Society, in 1918 he had been made an Officer of the Order (OBE).
 Oliver served as Honorary Secretary of the Manchester Liberal Federation.
 Oliver, along with the overwhelming majority of Manchester Liberals decided to oppose the Coalition Government that had become more dominated by Unionists.
 He was retained as Liberal candidate for the 1922 General Election, at which he overtook the Labour candidate to finish second;

-In 1923 he had published Whatsoever Things, Fugitive Essays on the Foundations of Democracy.
+In 1923, he had published Whatsoever Things, Fugitive Essays on the Foundations of Democracy.
 When Stanley Baldwin became Unionist Prime Minister in 1923, he decided to call an election to be fought on the issue of his desire to introduce taxes on imports.
 Manchester was an area which was known to oppose such measures in its support for Free Trade.
 Both of Manchester's free trade parties, Liberal and Labour, sought electoral co-operation.
 As a result, no Labour candidate stood at Blackley, helping Oliver to gain the seat;

 By 1924, with a Labour government in office the political climate had changed and Labour fielded a candidate against Oliver at the general election.
 This helped ensure the Unionist regained the seat;

 By the time of the 1929 General Election, Oliver and the Manchester Liberals were at the forefront of the party's radical platform, and despite the presence of a Labour candidate, he was able to re-gain his Blackley seat from the Unionist;